cotodevel/toolchaingenericds-filedownload/README.md

 Project Specific description:
 What it does:
 A: Downloads a PDF file from the server, requires prior setup connection to a NTR mode Access Point having internet access.
+X: Downloads a MP3 file containing a neat bass demo. (thanks to http://www.largesound.com/ashborytour/sound/ musician(s) in there)
 B: Clear screen.

 /release folder has the latest binary precompiled for your convenience.